 A shot looking down at the placement of the new Hotel Burke, with Wiloughby Gap off in the distance.
 Modeled after the Tram Haus Lodge at Jay Peak, this building will be home to 116 suites ranging from studio to 3 bedrooms with full kitchens and either Gap or Peak views.

 Built with Vermont hands, stone and wood, the new hotel and conference center will offer 116 rooms–from studios to 3-BR suites.
 Other amenities will include a new bar and restaurant, conference spaces and a fitness center.
-Outside of most rooms, a balcony will offer guests amazing views–some of the mountain, others of Willoughby Gap–so expect even more pictures of the constantly-photographed Gap on Flickr in the future.
+Outside of most rooms, a balcony will offer guests amazing views–some of the mountain, others of Willoughby Gap–so expect even more pictures of the constantly-photographed Gap in the future.

 The front of the hotel.